onelittlehope/CodingChallenge/README.md

     ```

 * Requirement 5 of coding challenge requires that the NextBusXMLFeed service be accessed via a caching HTTP proxy which will stop the NextBusXMLFeed service from being hurt as the same requests won't be made more than the configured caching interval period.
 This requirement has not been met as I've run out of time to document setting up a Varnish caching http proxy.
-I've put in code in the config.py which allows you to setup a http or httpd proxy and this can also be controlled via the HTTP_PROXY + HTTPS_PROXY environment variables but I've not setup a caching proxy to test that this requirement is met.
+I've put in code in the config.py which allows you to setup a http or https proxy and this can also be controlled via the HTTP_PROXY + HTTPS_PROXY environment variables but I've not setup a caching proxy to test that this requirement is met.

 Lastly, I've not implemented any unit tests for the api due to time constraints.